Shopify Shipping Guide 2023: Run Your Shop Like A Pro

 You may see default shipping rates listed in your general shipping rates.
 You may delete them to start from scratch.
 Then click Manage rates.

-If you have products that require different shipping rates, such as fragile items that you need to charge a handling fee on, then you will need to create more shipping profiles for those specific products.
+If you have products that require different shipping rates, such as fragile items for which you need to charge a handling fee, you will need to create more shipping profiles.

 From the General profile screen, make sure your “Shipping from” address is correct.
 If you have one fulfillment location, it’s set by default.
 If you have multiple locations, you can click Manage and add a new location.